AlexRogalskiy/spring-kafka-streams-example/README.md

 ## How to run

-In order to run this sample, you need Docker Desktop.
+In order to build & run this sample, you need gradle and Docker Desktop.
 You can run it by executing the following commands:

 - Start up the Kafka Cluster and AKHQ: `docker compose --project-directory ./docker up`